 In Extensions Service Settings, you can manage extension Nimbus Features such as Codes and Conversation Context displayed on the My Sessions overview.
 Enabled features are immediately available to all Nimbus service team members.

-Enterprise Routing Contact Center The Extensions tab is available for Enterprise and Contact Center licensed services.
-Please note that some extensions described below will only be visible for configuration when you have the according license applied via the Service Administration.
+Note that some extensions described below are only visible when you have the according license applied via the Service Administration.
 Refer to Nimbus Features for an overview and get in contact with Nimbus customer success if you require a demonstration.

-💡 For Enterprise services, you need to have a Teams team defined in order to see the Extensions tab.
+💡 For Enterprise and Advanced Routing services, you need to have a Microsoft Teams team defined in order to see the Extensions tab.

 Codes